nosas/blog/toonvision/multiclassification/article.md

 ### Baseline loss and accuracy plots

 The model's training progress can be seen plotted below.
-We can see steady converging of the training loss, which is good.
+We can see a steady converging of the training loss, which is good.
 The high validation loss score is of concern, though.

 <figure class="center" style="width:90%;">